Anxiety and stress management skills are a concern for autistic kids.

 - Autism and social anxiety

-- 25 Calming strategies for anxious kids with autism
+- 25 Calming strategies for anxious autistic kids

 - Energy account technique